plentymarkets/docs-raw/plentyInterface/Order.md

 </pre>

-Create or update order date
+Create or update an order date

 ##### <strong>Parameters</strong>